observablehq/plot/docs/interactions/pointer.md

 The **pointer transform** filters a mark interactively such that only the point closest to the pointer is rendered.
 It is typically used to show details on hover, often with a [tip](../marks/tip.md) or [crosshair](./crosshair.md) mark, but it can be paired with any mark.

 To demonstrate, below the pointer transform filters a filled <span style="border-bottom: solid 2px var(--vp-c-red);">red</span> dot behind a stroked <span style="border-bottom: solid 2px currentColor;">{{ $dark ? "white" : "black"}}</span> dot.
-As you hover the chart, only the closest red dot to the pointer will be rendered.
+As you hover the chart, only the closest red dot to the pointer is rendered.
 If you remove the pointer transform by toggling the checkbox, all the red dots will be visible.

 <p>
   <label class="label-input">